DrCNK/DrCNK/_posts/2019-08-05-subcattest-topic1.md

 date: 2023-12-12 00:00

 ---
+Our Android App's Terms and Conditions:

-Road Safety Audit Survey Application - Terms and Conditions:
+Road Safety Audit Survey Application -

+Public Transport Survey Application -

+IRC Blackspot Analysis Application -

-Application is designed to assist you in understanding how the app uses the Services which include gps co-ordinates, place information, and internet.
+Application is designed to assist you in understanding how the app uses the Services which include gps co-ordinates, place information, Crash analysis and internet.

 Location information and Accessibility of location information When you use a location-enabled Product or Service, to process information about your actual location, like GPS signals sent by a mobile device.
 Further, we may also use certain technologies to determine location, such as sensor data from your device that may, for example, provide information on nearby Wi-Fi access points and cell towers.